Sahand-Hajimirza/BND-speedometer/README.txt

 4- Viscosity of rhyolite temperature and water concentration (Hui, H., & Zhang, Y. (2007) Geochimica et Cosmochimica Acta).

-*** To find a decompression rate for a given set of input parameters user can vary conduit radius to achieve the desired final bubble number density. ***
+*** To find the time-averaged decompression rate for a given set of input parameters the user can vary conduit radius to achieve the desired final bubble number density. ***